Shadowlands (1985 film): Synopsis

 Oxford professor, world-renowned writer and confirmed bachelor C.S.
 Lewis (Joss Ackland) finds himself famed and admired from the success of his recently published series of Narnia books for children.
-One day, Lewis receives a captivating letter from an American woman, New York divorcée: Joy Gresham (Claire Bloom).
+One day, Lewis receives a captivating letter from an American woman, New York divorcée Joy Gresham (Claire Bloom).
 A mother of two boys, Gresham strikes up a correspondence with Lewis, who over time finds himself falling in love with the writer.
 Gresham moves to England with her two boys, Douglas and David (Rupert Baderman, Rhys Hopkins), and marries Lewis; who becomes their stepfather.
 All seems to be a perfect life and marriage for the happy family until Joy is suddenly struck down by cancer and dies.
 Devastated by this loss, Lewis struggles with his Christian beliefs and begins to challenge his own faith and relationship with God.

 History

 Shadowlands began life as a script entitled I Call it Joy written for Thames Television by Brian Sibley and Norman Stone.
 Sibley was credited on the BBC film as "consultant" and went on to write the book C.S.
 Lewis Through the Shadowlands: The Story of His Life with Joy Davidman (1994).
 The made-for-television film won BAFTA Awards in 1986 for Best Play and Best Actress (Bloom).
-Following their roles in Shadowlands, Ackland and Bloom went on to star opposite each other in several other films including: Queenie (1987), Mad Dogs and Englishmen (1995) and Tales from the Madhouse (2000).
+Following their roles in Shadowlands, Ackland and Bloom went on to star opposite each other in several other films: Queenie (1987), Mad Dogs and Englishmen (1995) and Tales from the Madhouse (2000).

-The original 1985 film ran for 92 minutes; but an alternate version was produced in 1994 for home video titled: "C.S.
-Lewis: Shadowlands", which ran for 73 minutes, cutting several scenes and including on-screen titles.
-A DVD version was released in 2013 re-titled: "C.S.
-Lewis Through the Shadowlands" with the original 90 minute running time.
+The original 1985 film ran for ninety-two minutes.
+An alternate version, C.S.
+Lewis: Shadowlands, was produced in 1994 for home video; it ran for seventy-three minutes, cutting several scenes and including on-screen titles.
+A DVD version released in 2013, C.S.
+Lewis Through the Shadowlands, restored the original ninety-minute runtime.